nkuegler/MPM_bidsification/docs/doc_bidsification.md

         + This plugin adjusts subject and session names according to the previously created `.csv` files in the `id_info/` directory (forces a specific naming onto the subjects/sessions).
 If there are no "ID-files" or not even an `id_info/` directory, the subjects and sessions are numbered with increasing integers (subjects: 3-digits, sessions: 2-digits) and the mapping from their original IDs to the BIDS-conform IDs is documented in newly created `.csv` files in the `id_info/` directory.
         + Additionally, it moves the `.bvec` and `.bval` files of the diffusion-weighted data to the according sessions in the `temp/` directory, as this is not done by *Bidsme*.
     + The "participants" template (.json) passed to the command defines the structure of the `participants.tsv` file.
 The creation of the `sub-XXX_sessions.tsv` is not implemented in *Bidsme* and is therefore also handled by the custom plugin `plugin_prepare_nk.py`.
+    + The `plugin_opt` argument is used to pass variables to the plugins.
+Currently, the two options `bidsmap_step` (used to determine if `plugin_bidsify_*.py` is used for the bidsmap creation or for the actual bidsification of the data) and `include_smaps` (to include sensitivity maps in the LORAKS-reconstructed data in Alina's dataset) are available.
     + For other arguments of the command (*e.g.*, which subset of subjects to run on if not all), please refer to the help command or the Bidsme documentation.
     + ```
       bidsme.prepare(SOURCE_PATH, PREPARED_PATH,